Skip to content

 Error Handling

 λÆS approaches error handling functionally: errors are typed, explicit in function signatures, and handled without throwing exceptions.
-This step covers the Raise effect for typed errors and the Retry handler for resilient retry strategies.
+This step covers the Raise effect for typed errors, the Retry handler for resilient retry strategies, and the CircuitBreaker handler for protecting downstream calls.

 The Raise[E] effect describes the possibility that a function can raise an error of type E. It provides typed error handling inspired by the raise4s library.